 A doctor will ask about symptoms and medical history.
 They will also conduct a physical examination.
-Tests, such as the following, can help confirm a diagnosis and staging of bladder cancer.
+Tests, such as

 A doctor can examine the inside of the urethra and bladder by using a cystoscope.
 A cystoscope is a narrow tube that contains a camera and lighting system.